 EnterGaussianFinding Enter a numeric finding with uncertainty node An active NeticaNode object that references the node.
-Node should be contin- uous, or have numeric value ranges assigned to it using NodeLevels(node). mean A numeric scalar giving the observed value (mean of the normal). sem A nonnegative numeric scalar giving the standard error of measurement for the observed finding (standard deviation of the normal). retractFirst A logical value.
-If true, any previous findings will be retracted first.
+Node should be continuous, or have numeric value ranges assigned to it using NodeLevels(node).

 This function a likelihood for a node that follows a Gaussian distribution with a given mean and standard deviation.
 This is entered as virtual evidence.